Rosalila/RosalilaFramework/README.md

 Rosalila Engine
 ===============

-Rosalila engine is a simplified, adaptable and free as in freedom game engine written in C++.
+Rosalila Engine is a simplified, adaptable and free as in freedom game engine written in C++.

-#Core values
+#Keywords

 This engine is being developed with the following values ordered by importance: